 You'll also fetch two Qantas Points per dollar spent on selected Qantas purchases (such as Qantas flights and lounge membership), 1.25 Qantas Points per dollar spent on most other everyday purchases, and 0.5 Qantas Points per dollar spent on utility, insurance and government payments (including to the ATO).

 In return for a single $450 annual fee, businesses can issue up to 99 supplementary cards on the account at no extra charge – such as for employees to use for their business-related purchases – with all points earned being credited to the company's Business Rewards account, and from there, they can be converted into personal Qantas Frequent Flyer points as desired at a 1:1 rate.

 3. St. George Amplify Signature Visa credit card

-Taking out the bronze medal this month is an offer of 90,000 bonus Qantas Points with the $279/year St. George Amplify Signature Visa credit card, but which are delivered in two chunks rather than all at once.
+Taking out the bronze medal this month is an offer of 90,000 bonus Qantas Points with the $279/year St. George Amplify Signature Visa credit card.

 By choosing the 'Amplify Qantas' rewards option to earn Qantas Points, cardholders can pick up 0.75 Qantas Points per $1 spent on eligible purchases plus a 10% 'birthday bonus' provided in the month of the primary customer's birthday, being 10% of the points earned over the past 12 months (or part thereof), elevating the true earn rate to 0.825 Qantas Points per dollar spent, uncapped.